tezedge/tezedge/apps/baker/README.md

 ![Snapshot page](docs/screenshot-snapshot-page.png)

-You will see blocks, each block is a snapshot, topmost block is most recent snapshot.
-Every day there appear a new link to the snapshot.
+You will see blocks, each block is a snapshot, the top-most block is most recent snapshot.
+Every day, a new link to the snapshot will appear.
 Copy the link.

 ![Link](docs/screenshot-snapshot-link.png)